Freakwill/pyrimidine/README.md

 `pop = MyPopulation.random(n_individuals=10, n_chromosomes=5, size=10)`

-For `MixIndividual`, we recommand to use, for example
+For `MixedIndividual`, we recommand to use, for example

 `pop = MyPopulation.random(n_individuals=10, sizes=(10,8,8,3))`